 Although it’s a bit bulky weighing about 5.4 pounds, the 15-inch 1080p display makes up for it.
 As does the keyboard, it’s solid and snappy with a tactile bump in the middle of each keystroke giving it a satisfying springy rebound.

-The trackpad sits a little left of centre, right below the main keyboard.
+The trackpad sits a little left of center, right below the main keyboard.
 And the machine has a decent selection of ports like Ethernet USB 3 and an SD card reader, also USB 2 and an audio jack port.

 I picked this one because it offers an exceptional processor for the price.
 The 4-core 8 threaded I5 coffee-like processor shines and performs well on most mainstream applications and games.
 It’s also got a lower-end Nvidia GeForce GTX 1050 graphics card for deep learning.

-And when things get hot it’s got dual-fan ventilation plus a cooling system.
+And when things get hot it’s got dual-fan ventilation plus a best cooling system.
 Which isn’t as loud as many gaming laptops.
 It will be able to handle pretty much any programming tasks you can throw at it except for iOS development.

 Since this laptop runs on windows, that’s why you should build your mobile apps with flutter which is a single language called Dart.
 Dart compiles down to both iOS and Android code.
 And if you want to learn more about how to build flutter apps you may google it.
 I build flutter apps for a range of use cases.